sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 7. Make sure you enable the snapshot policy and replication policy in the profile if you intend to create either.<br />
 {{% /notice %}}

-Logout of the dashboard as admin and login the dashboard again as a non-admin user to manage storage resource:
+Logout of the dashboard as admin and login the dashboard again as a non-admin user to manage storage resources.

-### Volume Service

-1. Create volume.
-2. Create snapshot.
-3. Expand volume size.
-4. Create volume from snapshot.
-5. Create volume group.

-### FileShare service

-1. Create fileshare.
-2. Create snapshot.
-3. Set access permission on fileshare (ip based access permissions are allowed).

-### Multi Cloud Service

-1. Register object storage backend.
-2. Create bucket.
-3. Upload object.
-4. Download object.
-5. Migrate objects based on bucket across cloud.
-6. Create lifecycle for buckets.
-7. Archive / Retrieve Objects.
-8. File & Block service.
+---

 ### How to uninstall SODA including purge and clean
 Run SODA installer ansible playbook to clean the environment